henrifola/SpringBoot-Microservices/README.md

 # WhatIsJavaAgain
 3 microservices using SpringBoot
 Service registry with eureka
-Api gateway with spring cloud gateway for handling requests to the particular microservice
+Api gateway with spring cloud gateway
+Inspired by daily code buffer's microservices using springboot tutorial